jpadilla/pyjwt/docs/usage.rst

 Subject Claim (sub)
 ~~~~~~~~~~~~~~~~~~~

-    The "sub" (subject) claim identifies the principal that is the subject
+    The "sub" (subject) claim identifies the principal that is the subject of the JWT.
-    of the JWT.
-The claims in a JWT are normally statements about the
-    subject.
-The subject value MUST either be scoped to be locally
-    unique in the context of the issuer or be globally unique.
-The
+    The subject value MUST either be scoped to be locally unique in the context of the issuer or be globally unique.
-    processing of this claim is generally application specific.
-The "sub"
-    value is a case-sensitive string containing a StringOrURI value.
-Use
-    of this claim is OPTIONAL.
+    Use of this claim is OPTIONAL.

 .. code-block:: pycon